That Judge Judy doesn’t put up with any BS!

 But, then the senior producer called us on November 14, 2014 saying that the roommate had gotten cold feet and was afraid it might harm her “professional career” (part-time sales clerk at local mall).
 The producer was so frustrated after having to talk to the roommate all week (welcome to our world…).

-The producer thought that the roommate didn’t have a case and would have lost.
+The producer told us that she thought that the roommate didn’t have a case and would have lost.

 So, our Judge Judy appearance was canceled.
 Too bad!!!

 Meanwhile, this roommate has been self identifying herself all over Amazon.com, leaving a bad book review and negative comments.
 We’ve contacted Amazon.com about getting her review taken down as it’s obviously biased.

 Case dismissed! 😉